|Rose Mae at the Sioux Tribe Fair in Rosebud, South Dakota around 1940.|

 An online guitar forum discussion concluded that she is playing a Kay Guitar.

-Rose Mae Lapointe Desersa was born 1923 in Todd, S.D.
+Rose Mae Lapointe Desersa was born 1922 in Todd, S.D, and died in 2003.
 Her name suggests she had French-Canadian ancestry.
 Father was Herbert DeSersa, mother was Elsie Kills-Plenty.
-It is not known what year she died.

 Some remember her being on the radio in South Dakota radio at some point.

 "a traditional woman powwow dancer, a ranch wife, a cook for indian health service, IHS.
 She drove like a maniac but when she got older, if I seen her comin, i pulled over a bit. i think someone should remake Phantom Buffalo.
 I believe that was a priest who wrote that. . . . she gave me my first guitar."

 "Tahca Sapa, Black Deer.
 From context, it sounds like the song is about a man named Tahca Sapa hunting phantom buffalo.
 I heard this song many times on KINI, the radio station in St. Francis."

 I'm posting the audio here because I want her family to be able to hear it.